UHP

 Important Notice: Grant Eligibility, Timing of Grant Awards and Financial Aid

 Honors grants are posted to students' accounts as scholarships and can affect an individual student’s financial aid.
 A student’s financial aid award could be adjusted as the result of receiving a scholarship.
-Students should contact OneStop to find out how a scholarship could affect his/her financial aid.
+Students should contact Enrollment Services to find out how a scholarship could affect their financial aid.

 Students will see the funds posted on their accounts as the "Mary Rowe Moore Book Award" or "Honors Student Award."

 Grants can only be posted to a student's account during a term in which a student is enrolled full time (12 or more credits).
-This requirement could delay the receipt of grant funds.
+If an experience is completed when not enrolled full-time, the grant will be posted in the next semester the student is enrolled full-time.

 Grants cannot be posted to students' accounts during terms in which they are on co-op.